What Does a Training Manager, Director, or Specialist Do?

 Trainers also lead programs to assist employees with transitions due to mergers and acquisitions, as well as technological changes.

 In government-supported training programs, training specialists function as case managers.
-They first assess the training needs of clients, then guide them through the most appropriate training method.
+They first assess the training needs of clients, then guide them through the most appropriate training methods.
 After training, they either refer clients to employer relations representatives or give them job placement assistance.

-Training methods include on-the-job training; schools in which shop conditions are duplicated for trainees prior to putting them on the shop floor; apprenticeship training; classroom training; and electronic learning, which may involve interactive Internet-based training, multimedia programs, distance learning, satellite training, videos and other computer-aided instructional technologies, simulators, conferences, and workshops.
+Training methods include on-the-job training; schools in which shop conditions are duplicated for trainees prior to putting them on the shop floor; apprenticeship training; classroom training; and electronic learning, which may involve interactive internet-based training, multimedia programs, distance learning, satellite training, videos, and other computer-aided instructional technologies, simulators, conferences, and workshops.